infotorg/winston-log-formats/README.md

 - **errorDescription**: Description for an Error.
 Default value is `Axios error`.
 - **meta**: Enable/disable including meta information about request/response/error.
 Default value is `false`.
 - **metaKey**: Key name for meta property.
 Default value is `meta`.
+- **headers**: If true, then request/response headers will be included in the meta.
+Default value is `true`.
 - **stack**: If true, then error stack trace will be included in the meta.
 Default value is `false`.

 > **IMPORTANT!** It should be applied as one of the first Infotorg custom formats in the combine pipeline.